ChristianPanov/lwlog/README.md

 ```
 Here we inherit from the sink base class, and configure it to be colored.
 Whether it's thread-safe or not is left up to the one using the sink.\
 The color policy could be either colored(```lwlog::colored_policy```) or non-colored (```lwlog::uncolored_policy```).\
-The non-colored policy will drop the color flags in the pattern instead of processing them, but will not ignore them.\
+The non-colored policy will drop the color flags in the pattern instead of processing them, but will not ignore them.
+Using ```lwlog::colored_policy``` is most suitable for console sinks, since it relies on console specific color codes.\
 We only need the ```sink_it()``` function, which is called as the actual log call.
 It can do whatever you want it to do - write to console, write to file, write to file in some fancy way, write to another application, etc.
 ```cpp
 #include "policy/sink_color_policy.h"